 The Bitterroot cattle spend the summer grazing on the adjacent national forest land the last week of September is spent gathering the herd before the winter arrives.
-It is challenging work since the cows are scattered over a 50 square mile area of aspen & pine forests and small clearings.
+This cattle drive in Wyoming is challenging work since the cows are scattered over a 50 square mile area of aspen & pine forests and small clearings.
 Groups of riders with a wrangler set off from the ranch, taking a picnic lunch each day and driving back whatever cattle they encounter.
 These are counted out of the forest and by the end of the week we are often following difficult tracks through rough country as we try to find the remaining elusive cows.
 This is a true adventure and there is a feeling of great satisfaction for a job well done as the cattle are loaded onto the semis that will take them to the lower ranch for the winter.

 With first-hand knowledge of the exciting tours we offer, the ride consultants at Equitours look forward to answering any questions you might have about this ride.
 We want to help make sure that you select the trip of your dreams.
 Please call or email and get ready to pack your bags for a wonderful adventure!